The relationship between corporations and innovation is an important one.

 Imagine corporations are like the giant passenger ships in the early 1900s, and start-ups are the icebergs – technological disruption can come out of nowhere and upturn whole industries.

 We can see it happening all time, for example:

-- Taxi vs Uber – Taxi business got upturned completely by on-demand apps like Uber, Lyft and car sharing applications like Sixt or Car2go which forced the change of an entire industry.
+- Taxi vs Uber – the Taxi business got upturned completely by on-demand apps like Uber, Lyft, and car sharing applications like Sixt or Car2go which forced the change of an entire industry.

 - Cell phones vs Smartphones – iPhone completely dominated the mobile phone industry, effectively rendering usual cell phones irrelevant.
 Industry leaders like Nokia missed the beat on the big transformation and eventually got pushed back and overtaken.

 - Streaming Platforms vs TV – The rise of the streaming platforms is a topic that deserves a separate article or 10, but the point is – Netflix, Youtube, Hulu are now the most common way to get your entertainment and information.
 Youtube channels with millions of subscribers have more views than huge media moguls like Fox News.